-A father’s worst nightmare is his daughter being threatened or hurt in any way.
+A father‘s worst nightmare is his daughter being threatened or hurt in any way.
 (The second-worst nightmare is just a guy speaking to her).
-And while denial seems like a perfectly good option, the better one is getting her prepared for the often violent world.
+And while denial seems like a perfectly good option, the better one is getting her prepared for the often-violent world with self-defense.

 You’ve seen dads that train their daughters to walk through the world with confidence and throw a punch like Ronda Rousey.
 But the secret to their swagger is giving them the ability to actually put a threat in its place.

 That’s exactly what Jennifer Cassetta, founder of Stilettos and Self Defense, has been preaching — or, more appropriately, demonstrating with her 10-plus years of Korean martial arts skills.

 “I was being taught how to be street-smart from my dad at an early age, and I’ve always valued that,” says Cassetta.
 “There’s this false sense of security in females — you think your dad will always take care of you and they never really learn how to defend themselves.”

 Here’s how one badass woman is going to teach your daughter to defend like a girl.

 Stop Paying Attention To The Phone, Start Paying Attention To Everything Else